erikeldridge/erikeldridge.github.com/_posts/2017-09-29-batch-interviewing.md

 ## Problem

 Focus work is fundamentally different than interpersonal work and requires blocks of uninterrupted time.
-[Graham] and [Davies] mention ~4 hr blocks, which is consistent with my experience.
+[Graham] and [Davies] mention multi-hour blocks, which is consistent with my experience.
 For this reason, scheduling interviews at arbitrary times is extra costly for developers.

 Because interviewing requires standard problems, it differs from day to day work, so we need to warm up in advance.